Skip to main content

 Storing personal information overseas

 In some cases, we engage third parties to host electronic data (including data in relation to the services we provide) on our behalf.
-These data warehouses may be located overseas including: the United States, United Kingdom, North America and Europe.
-These data warehouses will have in place appropriate security and privacy protocols to comply with the Privacy Act and the Australian Privacy Principles.
+These data warehouses may be located overseas including the United States, the United Kingdom, and the EU.
+The data protection laws in these countries may be different from those in Australia.
+We take reasonable steps to ensure that the overseas recipients of your data are subject to appropriate contractual obligations to safeguard and protect your personal information and comply with applicable privacy obligations.

-We take security measures to protect the personal information we hold from misuse, interference and loss, and from unauthorised access, modification or disclosure.
-These include physical (for example, security passes to enter our offices and storage of files in lockable cabinets) and technology (for example, restriction of access, firewalls, the use of encryption, user logons, passwords, biometric authentication and digital certificates) security measures.
+We utilise various security measures to protect your personal information.
+These include physical measures (for example, security passes to enter our offices and storage of files in lockable cabinets) and electronic measures (for example, access restrictions, firewalls, encryption, user-logons and passwords, multi-factor authentication and digital certificates).

-Members, clients and employers have access to their accounts online and these details are held in a secure environment.
+Members, clients and employers have access to their accounts online, where their personal information is held in a secure environment.
 If you visit an unsecured area of our public website, that does not require your log in details, we will not collect or retain your personal information.
-If you complete any forms on the public website, we will retain your contact information securely.
+If you complete any forms on the public website, we will keep your contact information secure.

-As far as reasonably practicable, we will make sure that our relationships with third parties include appropriate protection of your privacy.
+As far as reasonably practicable, we make sure that our relationships with third parties include appropriate protection of your personal information.

 Enquiries and complaints

-If you have any comments, questions or concerns about data privacy or would like to make a complaint about a breach of your privacy, please visit our Enquiry Form, choosing "privacy issue" from the subject drop down menu.
+If you have any comments, questions or concerns about data privacy or would like to make a complaint about a breach of your privacy, please visit our Enquiry Form, or contact us using the details below.

-Generally, we will endeavour to respond or resolve your complaint as quickly as possible.
-If you are not satisfied with the outcome provided, or we have not responded within 30 days of receipt of your complaint, you can refer your issue to the OAIC or the Australian Financial Complaints Authority (AFCA):
+Generally, we will endeavour to respond to or resolve your complaint as quickly as possible.
+If you are not satisfied with the outcome provided, or we have not responded within 30 days of receipt of your complaint, you can submit a complaint to the Office of the Australian Information Commissioner (OAIC):

 OAIC